KQM-git/TCL/docs/evidence/characters/electro/fischl.md

 * A4 is calculated as a MV
 * A4 benefits from stringless passive
-* A4 can crit
+* A4 can CRIT

 * C4 is calculated as a separate instance of damage
 * C4 "222%" is calculated as MV
 * C4 benefits from stringless
-* C4 can crit
+* C4 can CRIT
-* C4 and Q have separate crit rolls
+* C4 and Q have separate CRIT rolls
 * C4 damage occurs before Q (higher priority)

 * C6 is calculated as MV
 * C6 benefits from stringless
-* C6 can crit
+* C6 can CRIT

 **Evidence:**